 - Tony Cipriani in Grand Theft Auto III is a Mafia boss who still lives with his mom and frequently gets yelled at by her.

 - Until the final arcs of Narbonic, Lupin Madblood has his 'secret lair' in his mom's basement.

 - An example of the difference in cultural norms can be seen in Polish Prime Minister Jaroslaw Kaczynski, who lived with his mother throughout his term of office.
 Americans mocked him for living with his mother, but Polish voters didn't see anything wrong with in an unmarried man still living at home.

 - This also gives him shades of the Unmarried Acceptable Target status.
-Americans have had only one single President, James Buchanan, and he's viewed as a loser (although this might have less to do with his marital status and more to do with the fact that he basically sleepwalked the nation into the Civil War).
+Americans have had only one single President, James Buchanan, and he's generally viewed as a loser (although this might have less to do with his marital status and more to do with the fact that he basically sleepwalked the nation into the Civil War).
 It's doubtful Americans would even consider an unmarried candidate these days.

 - Living with your parents is expected in China.
 Traditionally, it is quite normal for three generations to live under the same roof.

 - Subverted in most of the Arab world.
 Most young people are expected to live with their parents until they earn enough money to purchase their own homes and get married.

 - On its way to becoming a Dead Horse Trope in America, thanks to the global recession.
 Getting sacked from your job and using all of your resources to pay bills is reason enough for most people to come crawling back to Mom and Dad.